 Orders of Protection & Restraining Orders

-NY Family Court Order of Protection: Background
+- Who Can Get a NY Family Court Order of Protection

 If your former spouse, sibling or even short term girlfriend or boyfriend whom you had an intimate relationship with is harassing you or committing some other offense that violates the Family Court Act (called a family offense), you can get either a limited or full order of protection.
 However, merely because you want one does not mean a judge will grant you one.
 Upon arriving in Manhattan, Brooklyn, Queens or Bronx Family Court, you must draft and submit a petition.
 This is very similar to a formal complaint filed with the police, but differs in that you must personally go before a judge.
 It is wise and prudent to first discuss your basis and cause to make the request with your attorney.
 In fact, instead of writing out the petition by hand without any guidance when you get to court, it is best to seek counsel so that he or she can draft your petition in advance.
 An experienced Family Court attorney can set forth all the factors in a clear and concise way to maximize the likelihood the judge will grant your petition and issue an order of protection.
 Also, if you fail to address all the prior abuse, you may be precluded from later asserting these claims.